Principal Says Parents Can’t Wear Pajamas, Hair Rollers

 Should a fundamental create a get dressed code policy for parents getting into their infant’s faculty?

 That’s a debate now raging after a Houston high school main created a dress code coverage for mother and father and visitors, and knowledgeable the college community that those who confirmed up at college with a satin cap or bonnet on their heads, ripped jeans, low-cut tops, Daisy Dukes, and low-rider shorts could be prohibited from coming into the premises.

 “Parents, we do value you like an accomplice on your infant’s education,” Carlotta Outley Brown, the important of James Madison High School, wrote in an April 9 memo posted at the school’s internet site.
 “You are your child’s first instructor.
+We are getting ready for your infant for a wealthy future.
 However, please know that we should have requirements, most of all we ought to have excessive standards.
-We are getting ready your infant for a wealthy future.
 We need them to recognize what is appropriate and what isn’t appropriate for any setting they will be in.
 This is a professional educational environment where we’re teaching our children what is right and what is accurate or now not correct.”

 “The mainstream narrative approximately black mother and father are that they’re not concerned,” Dixson said.
-“We want black parents to be worried, besides that that is the handiest way they are able to display up.
+“We want black parents to be worried; besides, that is the handiest way they can display up.
 We institute a dress code.
 We institute behavioral expectations.
 It’s unwelcoming, and it’s contradictory to the philosophy of determining engagement or the beliefs around figure engagement, particularly outreach to black mother and father in urban school districts, and black parents of a precise approach.”